bjs250/bjs250.github.io/audit.md

   The Drift.com inbox
 </p>

+But life as a sales rep is busy, and no one is going to sit in front of the inbox all day waiting for replies.
+So how does one get back to a chat when a reply is warranted?
+The answer is notifications: when a site visitor replies to you in chat, you're sent a push notification which you can follow back to that conversation within the inbox.

-There were two main channels we were using for notification delivery at Drift:
+Now, there were two main channels we were using for notification delivery at Drift:
 - Browser
 - Mobile

 <p align="center">
   <img src="https://user-images.githubusercontent.com/27317800/160237111-277a1398-7b8d-44b6-82c8-d6e17ebc515f.jpg" width="300">